Leadtech/BootFramework/README.md

 #### Micro-service Implementation

 Although services in boot are very similar to controllers.
 I chose to use a different terminology for Boot.
 Controllers are typical to MVC frameworks.
 If feel like the term 'controller' usually implies an architecture in which a single controller is one amongst many.
-In order to emphasize the intented purpose to use this framework for microservices or other backend services I felt like it would be more appropriate to call them Services instead of Controllers.
+In order to emphasize the intended purpose of this framework to use it for micro-services / API's I felt like it would be more appropriate to call them Services.

 ```php
 class EmployeeService extends AbstractService